howardsolutions/deep-typescript/README.md

 - `configurable`: Property definition can be changed and property can be deleted.

 - Methods use on descriptor `Object.getOwnPropertyDescriptor() and Object.defineProperty()`

+### More notes on Decorators

+- Whenever we apply a DECORATOR to a CLASS itself => the custom function will get access to first argument of the FUNCTION CONSTRUCTOR

+- As opposed, if we apply a decorator to CLASS METHOD , PROPERTY => First Argument will be the PROTOTYPE instead.